Everything You Need to Know about Choosing Wood Pellets for Perfect Barbecue

 - Mesquite – The strongest flavor, pairs best with Beef

-- Oak – Upgrade your Beef, and Seafood with this one
+- Oak – In my opinion, oak pellets are the best wood pellets for smoking brisket.
+Upgrade your Beef, and Seafood with this one.

 - Pecan – Pork, Poultry, and Vegetables work best with this flavor